erioluwa66/BusyToddlerMums/README.md

 - **Meal Planning**: Easily plan your week with customized meal schedules using Openai chat assitance.
 - **Nutritional Insights**: Access detailed nutritional information for each recipe to ensure a balanced diet for your toddler.

-Shopping Requirements/Pantry Organizer: Users can track their pantry inventory and generate shopping lists based on meal plans and current pantry stock.

 ## Implementation

 ### Tech Stack